agents4ad/agents4ad.github.io/index.md

 ## Location

+On site: **Room 140E** at Huntington Place, Detroit, MI, USA.

-The room in the venue and the link for online participation will be shared here, once available.
+Online: Zoom link will be shared soon.

 ## Agenda